Assessing The Damage From A Dog Or Animal Bite

 - Liability for a dog bite is not limited to dogs biting humans.
 Plaintiffs may also sue for damage to livestock (other animals) or property, as well.

 Many times, funds for dog bite injury claims are paid from the dog owner’s homeowner’s insurance policy.
 However, insurance companies are getting more aggressive with denying claims.
-Our firm’s lawyer is well-versed in negotiating with insurers and can locate additional funding sources if an insurance claim is not an option.
+Our lawyers are well-versed in negotiating with insurers and can locate additional funding sources if an insurance claim is not an option.

 Contact Us Today For A Free Case Assessment

-Our firm serves clients in Louisville, Elizabethtown and elsewhere throughout central Kentucky.
-Call us at 502-855-7584 today to set up a free initial consultation, or email us using our online intake form.
+Call 270-872-0912 in Elizabethtown or 502-907-2899 in Louisville today to set up a free initial consultation, or email us using our online intake form.
+We serve clients throughout Central Kentucky.